influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.0/administration/troubleshooting.md

 ## Submit test inputs

-Once you have access to Telegraf's output coming to your `nc` socket, you can enable the [inputs.tcp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tcp_listener) or the [inputs.udp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/udp_listener) plugins.
+Once you have visibility to Telegraf's output arriving to your `nc` socket, you can enable the [inputs.tcp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/tcp_listener) or the [inputs.udp_listener](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/udp_listener) plugins.
 Append the TCP or UDP input section to Telegraf's config file and restart Telegraf for the change to take effect.

 ### TCP listener configuration: